-Morgan State University received $9,263,592.00 in funding from the CARES Act.
-Half of that, $4,631,796.00, is specifically designated as emergency financial aid grants to students.
-The university is in the process of distributing those funds to eligible students who have incurred expenses associated with the disruption of their education due to coronavirus.
+Morgan State University received $4,631,796.00 in funding designated as emergency financial aid grants to students.
+The University is in the process of distributing those funds to eligible students who have incurred expenses associated with the disruption of their education due to coronavirus.

-The U.S. Department of Education has given colleges and universities discretion to determine how this emergency assistance will be disbursed to eligible students.
+The U.S. Department of Education (ED) has given colleges and universities discretion to determine how this emergency assistance will be disbursed to eligible students.
 In accordance with the directive from the Secretary of the Department of Education, institutions are to prioritize funding for those students with the greatest need, while distributing grants as widely as possible for maximum impact.
-In accordance with federal requirements, only students who are Title IV eligible (those who are eligible for federal student financial aid) based on their 2019-2020 Free Application for Federal Student Aid (FAFSA) have an opportunity to receive a grant.
-Grants cannot be awarded to non-Title IV eligible students, international students, Deferred Action for Childhood Arrivals (DACA) students, students who do not meet satisfactory academic progress, or students enrolled in a fully online program on March 13, 2020.
-The University's intent was to ensure that students with the most urgent need were the first to receive the emergency grant funds.
-As of March 4, 2021, Morgan State University has distributed $4,316,414.11 in emergency financial aid grants to 4,470 students.
+The University's intent is to ensure that students with the most urgent need are the first to receive the emergency grant funds.
+Eligible students include non-degree seeking, non-credit, dual enrollment, and continuing education students eligible per ED guidance, students exclusively enrolled in distance education, and any leftover HEERF II funds as of May 14th, may be awarded to refugees, asylum seekers, Deferred Action for Childhood Arrival (DACA) recipients, other DREAMers, and similar undocumented students.
+ED removed the requirement that a student must be eligible for Title IV aid to receive financial assistance under the HEERF programs.
+As of June 11, 2021, Morgan State University has distributed $4,581,192.50 in emergency financial aid grants to 4,836 students.

 The emergency financial aid grant is awarded using two methods:

-- CARES-Direct Student Relief: $4,194,818.75 was disbursed to 4,282 eligible students based on financial need using information from the 2019-2020 FAFSA.
-A sliding scale based on expected family contribution (EFC) and number of credits enrolled in during spring 2020 was used to determine the amount awarded to each eligible student.
-Students with EFC up to $10,000 were eligible for these funds.
+- HEERF II-Direct Student Relief: $4,575,737.60 (includes $311,084.09 remaining from HEERF I) was disbursed to 4,831 eligible students based on financial need using information from the 2020-2021 FAFSA.
+A sliding scale based on expected family contribution (EFC) and number of credits enrolled in during spring 2021 was used to determine the amount awarded to each eligible student.
+Students with EFC up to $30,000 were eligible for these funds.

-- CARES-Student Emergency Relief: The remainder of the emergency financial aid grant funding $436,977.25 is being provided to eligible students through the Morgan State University Emergency Student Grant Fund.
+- HEERF II-Student Emergency Relief: The remainder of the emergency financial aid grant funding $367,142.59 is being provided to eligible students through the Morgan State University Emergency Student Grant Fund.
 Students may apply here: https://www.morgan.edu/studentemergencyfund.

-A student must meet all the criteria listed below to qualify for CARES-Student Emergency Relief funding through the Morgan State University Emergency Student Grant Fund:
+A student must meet all the criteria listed below to qualify for HEERF-Student Emergency Relief funding through the Morgan State University Emergency Student Grant Fund: